navtej21/superjoin_intern_assingment/README.md

   A GDP growth *projection* for "2025-26" and a *realized* print for "2025Q2" can land in the same coarse year bucket and get flagged as contradicting, when they're actually different kinds of claims about different sub-periods.
-Every relationship carries full quotes and periods specifically so a human reviewer can dismiss this kind of case at a glance.
+Some facts sharing a generic metric label across genuinely different sub-categories (e.g. rankings across different export sectors) can be compared as if they were the same claim for the same reason — every relationship carries full quotes and periods specifically so a human reviewer can dismiss this kind of case at a glance.
 - **A handful of extraction candidates use an ellipsis to compress a table row** (e.g. "Service EBITDA (₹ million)...
 9,414"), which can